ari-feiglin/linear-reduction/README.md

 We intend to show that our algorithm works, by providing both a formal proof of a fragment of it as well as running example programs using it.

-We use our algorithm to implement an interpreter for a toy language in OCaml, and we provide two alternative methods for interpreting this language:
-1. a fully functional interpreter implemented in OCaml using [Menhir](https://gallium.inria.fr/~fpottier/menhir/)
+We use our algorithm to implement an interpreter for a toy language in OCaml, and we provide an alternative methods for interpreting this language: a fully functional interpreter implemented in OCaml using [Menhir](https://gallium.inria.fr/~fpottier/menhir/).
-2. a program which transforms code known ahead of time into OCaml which can then be interpreted by OCaml itself.

 ## Downloading and Building